yacubus-bishcus/mantis/README.md

 __Version__:  Mantis and been built against and tested with Geant4 10.3 and 10.5, ROOT 6.14 and ROOT 6.16.
 Geant4 10.6 has important modifications that require changes in the code.

+EASY SETUP WITH CONFIGURE FILE
+==

+For Easy Set up run the following line of code:
+`> git clone https://github.com/jacobbickus/mantis.git && cd mantis && chmod u+x configure.sh && ./configure.sh`

+The terminal will ask first for the path to the CERN ROOT Directory where the user built ROOT.
+Then the Terminal will ask for the Geant4 install directory where the user has geant4 libraries installed.
+Once the user inputs these variables the configure file will build mantis and execute a test run with outputs: test_error.log, test.log, and test.root.

 The Following Instructions should work once the Geant4 and CERN ROOT are installed:

 Be sure to untar the NRF Database using